-- Develop a strategy for management of the Gulf of Maine/Georges Bank (GOM/GBK) stock that acknowledges the effects of climate change (Addendum XXVII) - Monitor and respond if necessary to GOM research on impacts of changing ocean conditions - Implement Addendum XXVI data elements to improve data collection and characterization of the fishery - Develop a strategy to address large whale issues; work will likely continue into 2020 - Continue to work with the Law Enforcement Subcommittee and states to improve enforcement of management measures and develop a strategy for offshore enforcement - Continue the development of Benchmark Stock Assessment for peer review in 2020
+- Develop a strategy for management of the Gulf of Maine/Georges Bank (GOM/GBK) stock that acknowledges the effects of climate change (Addendum XXVII) - Monitor and respond if necessary to GOM research on impacts of changing ocean conditions - Implement Addendum XXVI data elements to improve data collection and characterization of the fishery - Develop a strategy to address large whale issues; work will likely continue into 2020 - Develop a strategy to identify bait sources and protocols to address concerns regarding biohazards - Continue to work with the Law Enforcement Subcommittee and states to improve enforcement of management measures and develop a strategy for offshore enforcement - Continue the development of Benchmark Stock Assessment for peer review in 2020 - August 2020: Board review of Benchmark Assessment and Peer Review Report.
+Consider management response.

-- August 2020: Board review of Benchmark Assessment and Peer Review Report.
-Consider management response. - Prior to delivery of assessment, establish management scenarios for GOM/GBK and Southern New England stocks based on different findings through a Board working group - Work with NOAA Fisheries to ensure consistency in state and federal regulations (e.g trap cap in Area 3, trap banking, data collection)
+- Prior to delivery of assessment, establish management scenarios for GOM/GBK and Southern New England stocks based on different findings through a Board working group - Work with NOAA Fisheries to ensure consistency in state and federal regulations (e.g trap cap in Area 3, trap banking, data collection)